 The Georgia eviction notice forms may be used to inform a tenant who is in breach of his or her lease or whose term is going to expire, that they need to vacate the premises owned by the landlord.
 The landlord must abide by the terms of the lease for the amount of notice given for breach of the agreement.
 If there is no provision, the landlord can ask the tenant to move immediately by providing a notice in writing.
 If the tenant fails to comply, the landlord may file a dispossessory action with the Magistrate Court in the county in which the property is located.
-You will need to obtain an original dispossessory warrant form from the court.
-Here is a sample of what it looks like: GA Dispossessory Warrant Sample.
+The landlord will need to obtain an original Dispossessory Affidavit in order to begin the eviction process if the tenant does not respond to the Notice to Quit.

 Types of Notices

 Immediate Day Notice of Quit (Non-Payment) – Use this form to ask your tenant to leave after the tenant has breached the lease and you have followed the terms of the lease with regard to termination and notice requirements.

 30 Day Month-to-Month Notice to Quit – Use this form to give your tenant notice that you do not intend to renew the lease at the end of the term.
 The Landlord is required to give at least sixty (60) days’ notice to the Tenant while the Tenant must give at least thirty (30) days’ notice to the Landlord.

 Non-Compliance – There is no Statute that requires the tenant to have notice when they are in violation of their rental contract.
 Therefore it is recommended that the landlord inform the tenant of their infraction and if they do not cure the lessor should begin the filing of an eviction.